thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/propagation-calculated-field.md

 #### Arguments only

 In this mode, propagation works as **direct data copying** with the option to rename the key before saving.
-The value is delivered to the target entity under the key specified in the **Output key** field.

-Click **Add argument** and configure the following parameters:
+Click **Add argument** and configure the following:

 <b><font size="3">Entity type</font></b>
-The data source is the current entity to which the calculated field is applied.
+The data source is the **current entity** to which the calculated field is applied.
-If the field is created at the **Device profile** or **Asset profile** level, the calculation is performed for each entity associated with that profile.
+If the field is created at the **Device profile** or **Asset profile** level, the propagation is applied to each entity associated with that profile.

 <b><font size="3">Argument type</font></b>
 Defines which entity data will be used for the propagations: